Chemical submission assaults in France: an imminent government task force

 Deputy Sandrine Josso has won her fight to document and combat chemical submission assaults.
 These assaults, which often remain invisible, are increasing and require a firm and well-documented response.
 An ambitious government mission, led by Sandrine Josso herself, promises to shed light on this scourge.

-In January, Sandrine Josso, elected representative of Loire-Atlantique, filed a complaint against Senator Joël Guerriau for acts of chemical submission, claiming to have been drugged without her knowledge.
-Following this event, she strongly urged Minister Gabriel Attal to conduct a serious investigation.
-These assaults, particularly common in party environments, mostly affect women and remain largely underestimated.
+In January, Sandrine Josso, elected official from Loire-Atlantique, filed a complaint against Senator Joël Guerriau for chemical submission, claiming to have been drugged without her knowledge.
+Following this event, she insisted to Minister Gabriel Attal that a serious investigation be conducted.
+These assaults, particularly common in party circles, mostly affect women and remain largely underestimated.

 Chemical submission, often associated with substances like GHB, is used by attackers to deprive their victims of any ability to react.
 These substances are sometimes called "date rape drugs," and their use leads to serious physical and psychological consequences.